Introduction

 The Future of CTV in the Media Mix

-As measurement capabilities continue to advance, CTV’s role in the marketing ecosystem will only grow in importance.
-The combination of precise targeting, engaging creative formats, and increasingly accurate measurement creates a powerful channel for brands seeking both reach and performance.
+As measurement capabilities grow, the importance of CTV (Connected Television) to the marketing ecosystem will only increase in significance.
+The ability to precisely target audience, utilize visually engaging and interactive Creative formats, and access increasingly accurate measurement combine to create a very effective medium for brands looking for both reach and performance.

 FAQs